tkozakas/telegram-bot/README.md

   - `/reddit`: Get a random picture from subreddits.
   - `/fact`: Get a random fact.

-- Sends scheduled message for daily updates of who is the winner of the day and memes.
-- Multiple Messages Typing Animation

 ## Implementation Details
 - Developed using Java and Spring Boot framework.
-- Integrates with Telegram Bot API for messaging and user interaction.
+- Integrates with Telegram Bot API for messaging
 - Uses Postgres database for storing data.
 - Uses Docker for deployment.
 - Uses Maven for dependency management.
-- Uses Meme API for memes.
 - Uses OpenJDK 21.